-Woman in texting suicide case was 'intoxicated' by antidepressants, doctor says
+Suicide text trial hears of antidepressant use

 Before age 12, Carter had seemed to be loving, caring and helpful.
 But as a teen she became "a very troubled youngster," Breggin said.

 Carter began taking Prozac in 2011, when she was 14, after developing anorexia, Breggin said.
-She later transitioned to Celexa, which he said can increase suicide risk in people under age 24 along with agitation, panic attacks, grandiosity and not understanding the trouble one is getting into.
+She later transitioned to Celexa, which he said can increase suicide risk in people younger than 24 along with agitation, panic attacks, grandiosity and not understanding the trouble one is getting into.

 Adverse changes also can occur when doses change, Breggin said.